Festival Team

 Southeast Asian Short Film Competition

 Qila Gill is a film programmer.
-Currently Associate Programmer at London Short Film Festival and serves on the selection committees for the London Film Festival (Experimenta), Berlinale Generation, and Berlinale Shorts and is a programmer for Singapore International Film Festival.
+Currently Associate Programmer at London Short Film Festival and serves on the selection committees for the London Film Festival (Experimental), Berlinale Generation, and Berlinale Shorts and is a programmer for Singapore International Film Festival.

 Vess Chua